Azure Monitor Logs cost calculations and options

 When you link workspaces to a cluster, the pricing tier is changed to cluster, and ingestion is billed based on the cluster's commitment tier.
 Workspaces associated to a cluster no longer have their own pricing tier.
-Workspaces can be unlinked from a cluster at any time, and pricing tier change to per-GB.
+Workspaces can be unlinked from a cluster at any time, and the pricing tier can be changed to per GB.

-If your linked workspace is using legacy Per Node pricing tier, it will be billed based on data ingested against the cluster's Commitment Tier, and no longer Per Node.
+If your linked workspace is using the legacy Per Node pricing tier, it will be billed based on data ingested against the cluster's commitment tier, and no longer Per Node.
 Per-node data allocations from Microsoft Defender for Cloud will continue to be applied.

 You can configure certain tables in a Log Analytics workspace to use Basic Logs.
 Data in these tables has a significantly reduced ingestion charge and a limited retention period.
-There is a charge though to search against these tables.
-Basic Logs are intended for high-volume verbose logs you use for debugging, troubleshooting and auditing, but not for analytics and alerts.
+There's a charge to search against these tables.
+Basic Logs are intended for high-volume verbose logs you use for debugging, troubleshooting, and auditing, but not for analytics and alerts.